Questions

 • If a college does not require test scores, deciding whether or not to report test scores can be complicated and will vary by student as well as by college.
 Talk to your school counselor for their advice in making this decision.

 • If you choose to submit test scores, some colleges allow you to report your scores in Common App.
 Some colleges have an additional online form that you must complete.
-Some colleges require that you send official scores from the testing agency.
+Some colleges require that you send official scores directly from the testing agency.
 Make sure you are following the correct policy for each college.

 • When completing questions about your GPA or class rank, do not guess.
 If you do not know the answer, ask your school counselor or school administrator.